Office Administration for Business, Legal and Medical Practices

 Learners gain knowledge on the sources and administration of law including the courts.
 Areas of study include the Constitution, Tort, EU law and its impact on Irish Law.
 Learners explore the impact of the law on their personal and vocational lives.
 Learners acquire an understanding of the legal terminology.

 This module is ideal for anyone interested in working in a medical or administrative environment.
 Content covered includes a wide variety of medical terms which enables the learner to understand and use the medical language competently.
 Other topics include devising reports, dictation, interpersonal skills and health legislation.
-On completion of this module the learner will be equipped with the knowledge and confidence required for entering a career within the medical industry.

-Assessment: Assignments 40% Skills demonstrations 60%
+Assessment: Assignments (2) (40%), Skills demonstrations (60%).

 Develop the skill and ability to produce a range of business documents i.e. letters, reports, agendas, memos, itineraries etc. formatted to a professional standard.
 Achieve, with consistent practice a minimum of 35 words per minute keyboard typing speed.

 Use a word processing application to learn or improve your skills while laying out a range of business/college/home documents.
-It includes, Document set-up, Formatting text, Proof reading, Mail merge, Tables, File management, Graphics and presentation skills.
+It includes Document set-up, Formatting text, Proofreading, Mail merge, Tables, File management, Graphics and presentation skills.

-Assessments: Collection of Work and a Skills Demonstration
+Assessment: Portfolio/Collection of Work (60%), Skills Demonstration (40%).

 Gain the relevant expertise and skill to work in an administrative capacity in medical, legal or business organisations.
 Recognise the features of a range of organisations including the functions and roles of their internal departments.
 Learn how information is processed within organisations and the various systems and procedures used.

-Assessment: Assignment (30%) Skills Demonstration (30%) Examination (40%)
+Assessment: Assignment (30%), Skills Demonstration (30%), Examination - Theory (40%).